Pottankad

 Pottankad is a village located in the Idukki district of Kerala, India.
 It is about 3020 ft. above sea level.
 A tourist destination, Munnar, is within 20 km of Pottankad.
 Most of the people depend on agriculture, and the main cultivations are cardamom and black pepper.

-This place is included in the Bison Valley Panchayath and the Taluk in Udumbanchola.
+This place is included in the Bison Valley Panchayat in Devikulam taluk.

 Nobody really knows how the name, Pottenkad, originated.

 Amenities

-There is one educational institution called St. Sebastian's High School, which goes from grades 1-12.
+There is one educational institution called St. Sebastian's High School, which goes from grades 1–12.
 A major place of worship, found right next to the school, is St. Sebastian's church.
 There are two financial institutions as well: the State Bank of India Pottankad Br. and the Pottankad Co-operative Bank.
 Because of its proximity to Munnar, Pottenkad has gotten many tourists to come to the small village, and stay in the newly added homestays and resorts.
+It has a single window service centre set up by the government, called Akshaya eCentre.
+It has a post office with PIN, 685565.